TES5Edit/TES5Edit.github.io/index.md

 ### fopdoc

 The above button labeled fopdoc connects to the Fallout record definitions.
-It currently has full definitiona for Fallout 3 and fallout New Vegas.
-Unfortunatly Fallout 4 information is incomplete.
+It has complete definitions for Fallout 3 and Fallout New Vegas.
+Unfortunatly Fallout 4 information is not finished yet.
 The fopdoc site was started and is maintained by WrinklyNinja.

 ### Wiki Pages